BookStackApp/hacks/content/iframe-specific-tweaks/index.md

 #### Considerations

 - The forced dark/light mode control works via JavaScript, so will not run where a user has JavaScript disabled although this is relatively rare.
+- This specific example will only affect the loaded page view, not subsequent clicks to other parts of the application within the iframe.

 #### Usage